gyongyver-droid/DataEngineering/Term1/Documentation.md

  Originally, the file ocntained a table called **actors2** which did no contain anything, so I dropped that table.

-### Operational data layer
+#### Operational data layer

-This is my operational data layer.
-As an operational layer it is process oriented.
+So finally, this 7 relational data tables serve as my operational layer.
+THis layer is porcess oriented, it is easy to add actors, movies roles and so on.

 ### Analytical questions
+I define some questions which I want to answer with data marts as the output of the project.
+THese questions help me select the relevant dimensions and build the analytical layer.

 - What are the 5  highest rated movies, who is the director?

-- How many male and female actors are in the 3 highest rated movies?
+- How many male and female actors are in the different movies?

 - Which director has the most movies and what are there average ratings?

-- Which 5 movies has the worst rating in 2000?
+- Which movies has the worst rating in 2000?

 - Which actors appeared in the most movies and what are the average rating?